ukiw200/challenges-23-24/security-challenges/04-forensics/description.md

 (Expert: For those of you who really want to get your hands dirty, you can complete this amazing room on Windows forensics: https://tryhackme.com/room/windowsforensics1)

 Create a textfile solution.txt in the directory of this file.
-Answer the following questions (a new line for each answer, all in capitals) and push your solution to your GitHub repository:
+Answer the following questions (a new line for each answer, all in capitals):

 1. Complete the timeline creation exercise in the attached static site in this room.
 What is the flag that you get after completion?